OCamlverse/ocamlverse.github.io/content/standard_libraries.md

 * [Core](https://github.com/janestreet/core)  is Jane Street's expanded standard library, sitting on top of Base.
 Core is more comprehensive than Base.
-* [Batteries Included](https://github.com/ocaml-batteries-team/batteries-included)  is a mature, full-featured standard library, taking the approach of extending the standard library with additional functionality rather than replacing it wholesale.
+* [Batteries Included](https://github.com/ocaml-batteries-team/batteries-included)  is a mature, full-featured standard library, taking the approach of extending the standard library with additional functionality (like Containers) rather than replacing it wholesale (unlike Base).
 It includes many data structures and algorithms.
 Note that Containers came about as a split-off from Batteries.
 * [BOS - Basic OS Interaction](https://github.com/dbuenzli/bos)
 is a higher-level OS interaction layer containing many elements,